Back to blog

 What to Check on the Estoppel

-The estoppel letter (or status letter) is your source of truth for proration calculations.
-Here's what to verify:
+The estoppel letter (or status letter) is the go-to reference for proration calculations.
+Verify the following:

-- •Current assessment amount and frequency.
+• Current assessment amount and frequency.
 Monthly?
 Quarterly?
 Annually?
 Don't assume.

-- •Upcoming increases.
+• Upcoming increases.
 If a rate increase takes effect next month and closing is this month, the proration should use the current rate, not the future one.

 Common Proration Mistakes

 Forgetting about sub-associations.
 Properties in a master association and a sub-association have two separate assessments to prorate.
 Each one needs its own calculation.
+People forget the second one all the time.

 Not accounting for late fees or fines.
-If the seller has outstanding fines or late fees, those should be paid at closing — they're the seller's responsibility and shouldn't carry over to the buyer.
+If the seller has outstanding fines or late fees, those should be paid at closing.
+They're the seller's responsibility and shouldn't carry over to the buyer.
 The estoppel letter will list them.

 Who Prepares the Proration?